Apple Pay is one of the top mobile payment and digital wallet services used today. And it's not difficult to see why:

 Is Apple Pay Worth the Investment?

 Ultimately, it is a personal decision — one that will vary from merchant to merchant.
-But there’s a reason why 220,000 retailers and restaurants have already made the switch: lower fees.
+But there’s a reason why more than 2 million store locations accept Apple Pay: Apple Pay fees are lower for merchants.

 When setting up its payment system, Apple managed to reduce these fees by as much as 10 percent.
 It was able to do this for two reasons: